ubc-library/open-collections-discovery-ui/README.md

 `www/js/bower install` to install js dependencies

-`grunt dev` to build dev files
+`grunt dev` to build dev files (see `Gruntfile.js` for more actions)

-see `Gruntfile.js` for watch/uat/prod actions
+register for an API key at https://open.library.ubc.ca/research and replace the existing (rate-limited) example key in `www/js/config-vars.js`

 ### Dev

 To view the application, run a local server and open `www/html/discovery-ui.html`.
-This file contains the base template for the search results UI.
+This file contains the base template for the search results UI (Tip: in OSX you can use open a terminal at the `www` directory and use `python -m SimpleHTTPServer` to start a simple server).

 #### JavaScript (Angular) App